starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Easy Anti-Cheat
 > [!important]
-> EAC will not like symlinks of any directory along your install path.
-Verify your absolute path if using an immutable distro such as bazzite/ublue

-> [!important]
 > Check the [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#general-news) for any wine changes

+1. Use RSI Launcher 2.5.1 or newer
-1. Using the [LUG Helper](https://github.com/starcitizen-lug/lug-helper), install the Mactan runner.
+2. Using the [LUG Helper](https://github.com/starcitizen-lug/lug-helper), install a [recommended runner](#recommended-runners).
-2. Remove all EAC workarounds
+3. Remove all EAC workarounds.
+If any of the following exist remove them
     1. Remove EAC line from `/etc/hosts` file: `127.0.0.1 modules-cdn.eac-prod.on.epicgames.com #Star Citizen EAC workaround`
-    2. Remove EAC environment variables `EOS_USE_ANTICHEATCLIENTNULL=1` and `SteamGameId=starcitizen`
+    2. Use the LUG Helper Maintenance menu to edit the launch script - Remove EAC environment variables `EOS_USE_ANTICHEATCLIENTNULL=1` and `SteamGameId=starcitizen`
     3. If you have any other EAC workarounds in place, remove them as well.